carbon14bond/Talladega_microbiome/README.md

 # Bioinformatics and Analysis Pipelines
-This project is composed of two main components:
+This project is composed of three main components:
+1) Metadata preparation
+   - Combining various metadata for downstream analyses (i.e., hydrographic, network, and biogeochemistry data from sites).
+   - Map preparation, making the map of sites along the network.
+2) Bioinformatics pipelines
-1) The bioinformatics pipelines for 16S and ITS (amplicon sequence processing via dada2). and
+   - dada2 pipelines for 16S V4 (prokaryotes) and ITS (fungi) to generate ASV counts and taxonomy
+   - picrust2 for functional gene estimation for 16S data
+   - DECIPHER classifier training to help improve taxonomy assignment for fungi.
-2) Data analysis (statistical tests and figure generation).
+3) Data analysis (statistical tests and figure generation).

-Note the we include some prerequisite code as well:
-- Metadata preparation
-- DECIPHER classifier training for taxonomic identification of ITS
-- Code for running picrust2 for 16S amplicons.
+   - 16S specific analyses

-This is a work in progress and we will denote code included so far below:
-- DECIPHER classifier training for taxonomic identification of ITS
+   - ITS specific analyses
+   - picrust2 analysis
+   - combined analyses

+Presently, bioinformatics pipelines are posted, but analyses are private/in progress.